 We will ask for your age, gender, postcode, smoking status and history of lung disease or illness.
-We will ask you questions around what you like and dislike about past videos and what you would like to see in a future video.
-If you want to be entered in to the prize draw or are happy to be contacted about the research in the future, we will ask you to provide your contact details.
-We will record the conversations of the group discussions in stages 2 and 3, if you consent to this.
+We will ask you questions around what you like and dislike about example videos and what you would like to see in a future video.
+You will have the opportunity to leave your contact details, if you are happy to be contacted about this research in the future.
+We will record the conversations of the group discussions, if you consent to this.